lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 Things become very interesting here.
 When I am watching movies, I am anxious to finish them quickly.
 Because after finishing it, I can mark this movie as watched in the Douban app.
 It reminds me of a famous quote, you get what you measure.

+Let's come back to our topic.
+When you listen to 60 1-minute length episodes, you get various kinds of information instead of just one topic.
+However, we should play every short episode once or we should repeat it again and again until we use some mechanism to tell it to play next.
+In the TikTok app, you can use your finger to swipe to control.
+However, in the audio app, we may better use our voice to control it.

+One thing we don't do that is because in 15 seconds short video, we can express a lot.
+However, in one minute audio, we can't express a lot.